aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

 The Branch-Train-Stack (BTS) approach offers a promising and efficient method for training large language models with limited computational resources.
 By leveraging specialized expert models and progressive scaling, we can build powerful models that perform well across various parameter regimes while maintaining high quality and efficiency.

 Our preliminary results demonstrate the effectiveness of this approach, and we continue to refine and optimize our training process.
 Stay tuned for more updates as we progress through our training phases and reach our final 20B model.

+Looking forward, we foresee more optimization opportunities in improving the serving performance.
+For instance, [DeltaMoE](<https://openreview.net/forum?id=FJ7Z8H6elV&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2025%2FWorkshop%2FSLLM%2FAuthors%23your-submissions>) proposes compressing the deltas in each expert, leading to improved efficiency and performance.
+We believe that BTS has the potential to deliver benefits not only in training but also in the efficient deployment and serving of large models.

 ## Citation
 ```bibtex